Two-Day Professional Grant Development

 |2:00 pm -||3:30 pm||Basic Proposal Elements: Evaluation|

 |5:30 pm -||6:00 pm||Summary of the Day, Q & A|

 Preparing for the Workshop

 Begin thinking of a project you want to develop.
 Having a specific project in mind will help you better understand the various proposal components presented during the course.
 Consider potential funders, such as a foundation, a local, state, or federal agency, a corporation, and/or individuals.

 If you decide to develop a proposal during the workshop, consider how you would answer the following questions:

-- Organizational or Institution Information - A brief description and/or the mission statement; current strategic plan of your institution; any materials that could be helpful in defining the needs of your organization
+- Organization or Institution Information - A brief description and/or mission statement and/or current strategic plan of your institution

 - Proposals - Current, planned, or past; funded or unfunded; requests for proposals; review or judging criteria; reviewers' comments or critiques